instacart/formula/docs/Getting-Started.md

   }
 }
 ```

-Formula also comes with a module that provides declarative API to connect state management to Android Fragments.
-To learn more, see our [Integration Guide](Integration.md).

 ### Input
 Input is used to pass information when creating a state stream.
 Typically it will contain data necessary to initialize the state streams,